 We have developed a broad shareholder engagement program that provides us with valuable insight and feedback from shareholders throughout the year.
-During 2018, we engaged directly with shareholders representing approximately 52% of shares outstanding as well as proxy advisors.
-During these meetings, we discussed Republic's business strategy, financial performance, and commitment to sustainability as well as our governance practices and executive compensation program.
+During 2019, we engaged directly with shareholders representing approximately 53% of shares outstanding as well as one proxy advisor.
+During these meetings, we discussed Republic's business strategy, financial performance, new sustainability goals, and human capital management, as well as our governance practices and executive compensation program.
 The feedback we receive is shared with the Board and considered during deliberations, particularly with regard to Board governance, compensation and sustainability practices.
-For more information, please see our 2019 Proxy Statement.
+For more information, please see our 2020 Proxy Statement.

-In addition to this focused outreach, Republic monitors the "Integrated Reporting" movement, which includes standards and recommendations from SASB, Task Force on Climate Related Financial Disclosures (TCFD), Climate Disclosure Standards Board (CDSB), Integrated International Reporting Council (IIRC) and others.
+In addition to this focused outreach, Republic monitors the "Integrated Reporting" movement, which includes standards and recommendations from SASB, Task Force on Climate Related

+Financial Disclosures (TCFD), Climate Disclosure Standards Board (CDSB), Integrated International Reporting Council (IIRC) and others.
 Not only do these bodies provide insights on what investors are seeking in terms of how to disclose, but they also contain insights on what to disclose.
 In some cases, as with SASB, the stakeholders included in the process align closely with Republic's stakeholders and thus provide a robust source of materiality inputs.
 Given the maturing nature of this trend, we have begun implementation of various relevant aspects of these guidelines/ standards.
-We anticipate that this will be a multi-year effort to determine how/ what to adopt, where to disclose, and to develop data integrity and controls for any additional material sustainability disclosures that may be integrated with current SEC reporting documents.
+We anticipate that this will be a multi-year effort to determine how/ what to adopt, where to disclose, and to develop data integrity and controls for any additional sustainability disclosures that may be integrated with current SEC reporting documents.